 If you were to ask me where my top 5 favourite trips took place, South Australia would be one of them.
 Home to the untouched beauty of Kangaroo Island and the rolling hills of the Barossa Valley, this region of Australia is home to some of the most beautiful photo opportunities you will ever experience (and boy did I pinch myself a few times!)
 You’ll need at least a week to explore, though if you prefer to take it slow give yourself a week on the mainland and a week on Kangaroo Island (oh yes and for my foreign friends, there are kangaroos galore!)

-You might have noticed by now that I love the countryside landscapes of the United Kingdom for its untouched beauty, raw coastlines and the pub culture in small towns that makes you feel at home anywhere.
+You might have noticed by now that I love the countryside landscapes of the United Kingdom.
+Not just for its untouched beauty but also the raw coastlines and the pub culture in small towns.
 Wales is the perfect excuse for a road trip and this is undoubtedly the best way to see the country as the places worth visiting are often remote.
 Next time I’ll be heading further North, welcoming bad weather as it adds to the mystique!
+Wales really surprised me and is definitely a place I loved so much I can’t wait to go back.

 Read more: Visiting the South of Wales